-The TLC 7528 is a Dual output parallel input R2R Ladder DAC with a maximum sample rate of 10MHz [16], and which (should be ^N) is monotonic over the entire D/A Conversion Range.
-The TLC-7528 is the only component chosen, where availability is not a factor, but rather it's design.
-It is the cheapest dual R2R Ladder DAC which takes PAR-ALLEL input, which is an important feature, because the backbone of the project is its parallel bus.
-Further the DAC was developed for audio aplications[16], which made its use obvious.
-The TLC-7528 was the only IC available as DIP ^O, of which the pinout can be seen in Figure xviii.
+The TLC 7528 is a Dual output parallel input R2R Ladder DAC with a maximum sample rate of 10MHz [16], and which (should be) is monotonic over the entire D/A Conversion Range.
+The TLC-7528 was the only component chosen, where availability was not a factor, but rather it's design.
+It is the cheapest dual R2R Ladder dac which takes PARALLEL input, which is an important feature, because the backbone of the project is its parallel bus.
+Further the DAC was developed for audio aplications[16] which made its use obvious and the TLC-7528 was the only IC available as DIP N, of which the pinout can be seen in Figure xviii